Avi1-x/PDF-Chatbot/README.md

 - **Local Llama Model**: The chatbot runs the Llama 3.2 model locally.
 - **Interactive Chat**: Ask questions and receive context-aware responses based on the content of the PDF.
-- **Message History**: Tracks conversation history for improved context in responses.
 - **Web Interface**: Simple Streamlit interface for user interaction.

 ## Requirements